annaviper/climate-change/README.md

 > Null hypothesis: The carbon dioxide and temperature have no effect on the ice sheet extent.
 > Alternative hypothesis: The carbon dioxide and temperature have an effect on the ice sheet extent.

-## Datasets source and codebook
+## Datasets source

-The three datasets are from Kaggle.
+The three datasets are from Kaggle:

 [Carbon dioxide in the atmosphere](https://www.kaggle.com/ucsandiego/carbon-dioxide)
 Seasonally Adjusted CO2 Fit: ppm